-- 1.1 This is an annual report which, this year, in the absence of a Director of Law (recruitment for the new Director of Law post is currently underway), is the report of the City Council's Interim Monitoring Officer.
-The previous report was received by the Committee on 17 February 2021. - 1.2 This report is submitted to the Audit and Performance Committee in accordance with its Terms of Reference, which state that the Committee is: - "15.
-To maintain an overview of the arrangements in place for maintaining High Ethical Standards throughout the Authority and in this context to receive a report annually from the Director of Law and the Chief Finance Officer". - 1.3 The City Council's Interim Monitoring Officer is a statutory appointment under the provisions of Section 5 of the Local Government and Housing Act 1989.
-One of the roles of the Monitoring Officer is to advance good governance and ensure the highest standards of ethical behaviour are maintained through the effective discharge of their statutory duties. - 1.4 'Ethical governance' lies at the very heart of the way in which an organisation is run, how its business is transacted and how its decisions are taken.
+- 1.1 This is an annual report which is the report of the Council's Monitoring Officer in consultation with the Council's Chief Finance Officer.
+The previous report was received by the Committee on 22 February 2022. - 1.2 This report is submitted to the Audit and Performance Committee in accordance with its Terms of Reference, which state that the Committee is: - "15.
+To maintain an overview of the arrangements in place for maintaining High Ethical Standards throughout the Authority and in this context to receive a report annually from the Director of Law and the Chief Finance Officer". - 1.3 The Council's Monitoring Officer is a statutory appointment under the provisions of Section 5 of the Local Government and Housing Act 1989.
+One of the roles of the Monitoring Officer is to promote good governance and ensure the highest standards of ethical behaviour are maintained through the effective discharge of their statutory duties.

-- 1.5 In January 2019 the Committee on Standards in Public Life published a report following its review of ethical standards in local government.
+- 1.4 'Ethical governance' lies at the very heart of the way in which an organisation is run, its values, how its business is transacted and how its decisions are taken. - 1.5 In January 2019 the Committee on Standards in Public Life published a report following its review of ethical standards in local government.
 The covering letter to the report by the Chair stated that local government impacts the lives of citizens every day providing essential services to those it serves.
 Its decisions directly affect the quality of lives of local people.
-High standards of conduct in local government are needed to demonstrate that those decisions are taken in the public interest and to maintain public confidence. - 1.6 At the City Council we recognise that ethical governance is not simply a matter for the 'decision-makers at the top' but is applicable to all those who work for or in conjunction with the organisation our elected Members, our staff and our contractors are all expected to adhere to the highest standards of conduct and behaviours.
-In this context this report will detail how we maintain ethical governance in each case. - 1.7 In compiling this report the Interim Monitoring Officer relies on information provided by or on behalf of Directors and officers of a number of services.
-The areas covered in this year's report are the following: - Shared Audit, Fraud, Risk and Insurance Service; - Ethical governance complaints monitoring; - Ethical governance at Member level; - Ethical governance in relation to staff and service areas; - Ethical governance in relation to the Council's contractors and procurement.
+High standards of conduct in local government are needed to demonstrate that those decisions are taken in the public interest and to maintain public confidence. - 1.6 At the Council we recognise that ethical governance is not simply a matter for the 'decision-makers at the top' but is applicable to all those who work for or in conjunction with the organisation our elected Members, our staff and our contractors are all expected to adhere to the highest standards of conduct and behaviours.
+In this context this report will detail how we maintain ethical governance in each case. - 1.7 In compiling this report the Monitoring Officer relies on information provided by or on behalf of Directors and officers of a number of services across the Council.
+The areas covered in this year's report are as follows: - Shared Audit, Fraud, Risk and Insurance Service; - Ethical governance complaints monitoring; - Ethical governance at Member level; - Ethical governance in relation to staff and service areas; - Ethical governance in relation to the Council's contractors and procurement.